Deadly tornadoes, storms strike US; roof collapse at Amazon | Science-Environment

 Many people were feared dead at the factory in Mayfield, Kentucky, where Gov. Andy Beshear called the situation "tragic" at a news conference Saturday morning.

 "There were about 110 people in it at the time that the tornado hit it," Beshear said.
 "We believe we'll lose at least dozens of those individuals.
 It's very hard, really tough, and we're praying for each and every one of those families."
-At least 100 emergency vehicles descended upon the Amazon warehouse near Edwardsville, Illinois, about 25 miles (40 kilometres) east of St. Louis, where a wall that was about the length of a football field collapsed, as did the roof above it.
+Police in Edwardsville, Illinois, confirmed fatalities at an Amazon facility where the roof was ripped off the building and a wall about the length of a football field collapsed.
+At least 100 emergency vehicles had descended upon the warehouse about 25 miles (40 kilometers) east of St. Louis.

 It wasn't immediately clear how many people were hurt, but one person was flown by helicopter to a hospital.

 Edwardsville Police Chief Mike Fillback said several people who were in the building were taken by bus to the police station in nearby Pontoon Beach for evaluation.
-By early Saturday, rescue crews were still sorting through the rubble to determine if anyone was trapped inside.
-Fillback said the process would last for several more hours.
+Early Saturday, rescue crews were still sorting through the rubble.
+Fillback said the process would last for several hours.
 Cranes and backhoes were brought in to help move debris.

-"Please be patient with us.
-Our fire personnel are doing everything they can to reunite everyone with their loved ones," Fillback said on KMOV-TV.

 "The safety and well-being of our employees and partners is our top priority right now," Amazon spokesperson Richard Rocha said in a written statement Friday night.
 "We're assessing the situation and will share additional information when it's available."
 Three storm-related deaths were confirmed in Tennessee, said Dean Flener, spokesman for the Tennessee Emergency Management Agency.
 Two of the deaths occurred in Lake County, and the third was in Obion County — both in the northwestern corner of the state.